HomeLatest NewsEnterprise ITJapanese tech firm NEC to set up new R&D centre in India

 Register Now →

 “We need to take a long-term perspective and address community-based research and development activities to win the confidence of local customers and partners.
-The establishment of a research and development site in India, where there is a wealth of IT talent, will enable us to create solutions that are valuable for the whole world through agile research and development,” said Motoo Nishihara, senior , NEC Corporation.
+The establishment of a research and development site in India, where there is a wealth of talent, will enable us to create solutions that are valuable for the whole world through agile research and development,” said Motoo Nishihara, senior vice president, NEC Corporation.

-The company executive asserted that the new business would utilize local know-how, big data and existing partnerships to create new solutions in the fields of and logistics, , digital government and cashless payment.
+The company executive asserted that the new would utilize local know-how, big data and existing partnerships to create new solutions in the fields of public transportation and logistics, public safety, digital government and cashless payment.

 The company is already working with some of the government organisations and enterprises in India in this segment.